 Plastic bags can be likened to modern day tumbleweed – they are lightweight and moisture resistant, which means they float easily in air and water, often travelling long distances.
 Many end up in the marine environment and a report published in the journal Science in 2015 estimated that about eight million tonnes of plastic ends up in global waters each year.

 Approximately 100,000 sea turtles and other marine animals die every year because they either mistake the bags for food or get strangled in them, says Natural Environment.

 Recycling is important but it will never be the solution to our rapidly expanding consumption.
 We should focus on refusing and reducing.

 Although plastic bags can be recycled, actual rates of recycling are often low and there are currently no local recycling options in NZ – soft plastics for recycling under the new scheme recently introduced by the government go to Australia for recycling.

 What can we do?

-What can you do? … reducing the number of single use plastic bags you consume
+How can you reduce the number of plastic bags you consume?

 - Bring your own reusable bags to the supermarket for your groceries